HKUST-LongGroup/Awesome-Open-Vocabulary-Detection-and-Segmentation/README.md

 ## :sparkles: PR is welcome!

+Please remain tuned as this repo will be maintained on a week-to-week basis.

 ## Todo

 - [ ] Add detailed impls of each method, such as template prompts vs learnable prompts, CLIP text encoder vs BERT, initialization of image encoder, etc.